-The £325,000 inheritance tax nil rate band per person remains unchanged and is now frozen until 2028 and the main residence nil rate band remains at £175,000 per person (subject to the maximum of the value of your house if lower and only if the property is left to a direct descendent - therefore this can be impacted by trusts and those without children or grandchildren).
+The £325,000 inheritance tax nil rate band per person remains unchanged and is now frozen until 2028 and the main residence nil rate band remains at £175,000 per person.
+This is subject to the maximum of the value of your house being higher than this otherwise the allowance you get is lower and only if the property is left to a direct descendent - therefore this can be impacted by trusts and those without children or grandchildren.